salam9/10-advanced-apis/README.md

 Bonus 3 (challenging): Implement OAuth and display the current user’s information on the site after a successful login.
 See authentication documentation at https://www.flickr.com/services/api/auth.oauth.html and the jso library at https://github.com/andreassolberg/jso.

-> If OAuth doesn't work, look at extensions.
-My first stab at this with 500px didn't work because of my extensions.
-> It also won't work if third-party cookies are disallowed
-> In Chrome, Preferences (scroll to bottom) > Advanced > Privacy & Security > Content Settings > Cookies > turn off "Block third party cookies"

 ---